cx-language/cx/docs/book/interfaces.md

 ```

 Now the compiler sees that we intended `X` to be `Fooable`, and so it can check
-that we provided all the methods required by `Fooable`.
+that we provided all the member functions required by `Fooable`.

-## Default Methods
+## Default Member Functions

-Interfaces may also contain methods with implementations, called _default
+Interfaces may also contain member functions with implementations, called
-methods_:
+_default member functions_:

 ```go
 interface Fooable {